A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: A PEL-type Igusa stack and the rational conjecture

-To conclude the proof of bijectivity, we are left to check the assignment defines an inverse of $F$.
+To conclude the proof, we are left to check the assignment defines an inverse of $F$.
 This is direct and is left to the reader. \end{proof}

-As a corollary, we have the diagram with various levels at $p$.
-In particular, to compare with the integral model at hyperspecial level in section 11, we have: \begin{cor} Denote the quotient stack $\left[\Gr_{G, \mu}/K_p\right]$ by $\Gr_{G,\mu,K_p}$.
-The diagram at level $K_p=G_{\Z_p}(\Z_p)$, i.e.
+As a result, we get cartesian diagrams at any level.
+Especially, to compare with the integral model at hyperspecial level in Section 11, we have: \begin{cor} Write $\Gr_{G,\mu,K_p}$ for the quotient stack $\left[\Gr_{G, \mu}/K_p\right]$.
+The following diagram at level $K_p=G_{\Z_p}(\Z_p)$ is 2-cartesian